Building Facts Brief

 C.2 Kitchen — New L-Shaped Wall + Feeds

 The major new construction.
 New L-shaped kitchen wall with the plumbing and electrical feeding into that wall.
-See Section H (Proposed Designs — Kitchen) for layout intent.
+See Section G (Proposed Designs — Kitchen) for layout intent.

 C.3 Customer Restroom — Maximum Extent Feasible